Properly fund Connecticut’s Independent Living Centers

 - 5 urban areas – served 906 consumers.

-- Every Center has waiting lists for services, including a list of 64 people at one Center waiting for HIV-related housing supports.
+- Every Center has waiting lists for services, including a list of 48 people at one Center waiting for HIV-related housing support.

 At $1M Connecticut provides the lowest amount of state funding